Maaza Mengiste: Career

 Mengiste has also been involved in human rights work.
 She serves on the advisory board of Warscapes, an independent online magazine that highlights current conflicts across the world, and is affiliated with the Young Center for Immigrant Children's Rights.
 Mengiste also serves on the Board of Directors for Words Without Borders.

 Alongside Edwidge Danticat and Mona Eltahawy, Mengiste contributed a section to Richard E. Robbins's 2013 documentary film Girl Rising on girls' education around the world for 10x10 Films, with narration by Meryl Streep, Anne Hathaway, Alicia Keys, and Cate Blanchett.

 Mengiste is currently a Professor of English at Wesleyan University.
 Previously, she taught in the MFA Program in Creative Writing at Queens College, City University of New York, and in the Creative Writing program at the Lewis Center for the Arts at Princeton University.

 From January to June 2020, Mengiste was "writer in residence" of the Literaturhaus Zurich and the PWG Foundation in Zurich.

 Her novel The Shadow King (2019) was shortlisted for the 2020 Booker Prize.

-In January 2021, Otosirieze Obi-Young profiled her for Open Country Magazine in the cover piece of that quarter's editio of the magazine.
-The Piece was titled, "Maaza Mengiste is Reframing Ethiopian History."
+In January 2021, Otosirieze Obi-Young profiled her for Open Country Magazine in the cover article of that quarter's edition of the magazine.
+The piece was titled "Maaza Mengiste is Reframing Ethiopian History".